 Papua New Guinea: Silas Atopare is elected governor-general, winning 54 votes in parliament against 44 for Sir Getake Gam.
 Atopare takes office on November 20.

-Papua New Guinea: Jimson Sauk replaces Muki Taranupi as interior minister.
+Papua New Guinea: Jimson Sauk replaces Muki Taranupi as home affairs minister.

 Myanmar: The ruling State Law and Order Restoration Council is replaced by a new body called State Peace and Development Council.

 Egypt: President Hosni Mubarak names Habib al-Adli to replace Hassan al-Alfi as interior minister.

 South Korea: Lim Chang Yuel replaces Kang Kyong Shik as finance minister.